 - 1. What?

-- 2. I don't understand.
+- 2. I don't understand

 - 3. Can you tell me that so I can understand?

-- 4. I don't speak French.
+- 4. I don't speak French/English.

-- 5. Can you tell me that in English?
+- 5. Can you tell me that in English/French?

 The first three requests were non-specific while the last two specified the source of the breakdown and, thus, the nature of the required repair.
 The less specific requests were asked first in order to test the children's understanding of implicit requests for language change.
 The explicit requests allowed for the possibility that the children had the linguistic proficiency to translate their initial utterance or to reformulate it in the other language, but failed to do this because the request did not specify explicitly what the source of the breakdown was.
-The same sequence was used following Other breakdowns except that request types 4 and 5 were modified to be appropriate for the specific source of breakdown (e.g. if a child spoke very softly, the experimenter asked 'I can't hear you.' as request 4 and 'Can you speak more loudly?' as request 5).
+The same sequence was used following Other breakdowns except that request types 4 and 5 were modified to be appropriate for the specific source of breakdown (e.g., if a child spoke very softly, the experimenter asked 'I can't hear you.' as request 4 and 'Can you speak more loudly?' as request 5).

-Transcription and coding
+Transcription and Coding

 Twenty consecutive minutes of each experimental session after the first 5 minutes were fully transcribed.
-Since the number of breakdowns for some children was quite small when we limited our analysis to 20 minutes, we also scanned the entire recording for each child to identify all possible breakdowns, either Language or Other, and each of these breakdown-repair sequences was transcribed for further analysis.
-The children's utterances were coded for language: French-only, English-only or mixed (utterances containing elements from both languages).
+Since the number of breakdowns for some children was quite small when we limited our analysis to 20 minutes, we also scanned the entire recording for each child to identify all possible breakdowns, either language or other, and each of these breakdown-repair sequences was transcribed for further analysis.
+The children's utterances were coded for language: French-only, English-only, or Mixed (utterances containing elements from both languages).
 This was done to determine the extent to which the children used the same language as the experimenter.
 Incomprehensible utterances were omitted from the analyses.
+In addition, all breakdown sequences (Language and Other) at any time during the entire session were analyzed.
 A breakdown sequence began with a turn by the child in which the child did not use the experimenter's language (Language breakdown) or produced an incomprehensible utterance (Other breakdown) followed by one or more requests for clarification from the experimenter and the child's responses to those requests; see examples (1) and (2).
-The sequence was terminated when the child either: (a) repaired the breakdown, (b) changed the subject, or (c) said or did something that made it impossible for the experimenter to continue to make requests for clarification (e.g. left the room or became noticeably frustrated with the experimenter's requests).
-In the following examples, glosses of utterances including French are provided in square brackets.
+The sequence was terminated when the child either (a) repaired the breakdown, (b) changed the subject, or (c) said or did something that made it impossible for the experimenter to continue to make requests for clarification (e.g., left the room or became noticeably frustrated with the experimenter's requests).
+In the following examples, glosses of utterances including French are provided in square parentheses.

-- (1) Example of a Language breakdown: child (CH) with French-speaking experimenter (EX):
+(1) Example of a Language breakdown: Child with French-speaking Experimenter:

-- CH: There's water right here.
+CHI: There's water right here.

-- EX: Quoi? ['What?']
+EXP: Quoi?
+[What?]

-- CH: Water!
+CHI: Water!

-- EX: Je comprends pas. ['I don't understand.']
+EXP: Je comprends pas.
+[I don't understand.]

-- CH: De l'eau. ['Water.']
+CHI: De l'eau.
+[Water.]

-- (2) Example of an Other breakdown: child with an English-speaking experimenter:
+(2) Example of an Other breakdown: Child with an English-speaking experimenter:

-- CH: It's a tree xxx xxx. [xxx=incomprehensible]
+CHI: It's a tree xxx xxx. (xxx=incomprehensible)

-- EX: What?

-- сн: Tree?
+CHI: Tree?

-- EX: I don't understand.
+EXP: I don't understand.

-- сн: Tree, climb up!
+CHI: Tree, climb up!